Language:

 As a teenager without much capital or credit history to leverage, you may need to look into grants or loans from friends or family members to get started.
 You should also understand what financing options are available through banks or investors if applicable.

-Choosing a unique and memorable name for your business is essential as a teenager.
+Choosing a unique and memorable business name is essential part of your entrepreneurial journey.
 It can help you stand out from the competition and make a lasting impression on potential customers.
 Brainstorm different ideas and ask for feedback from friends and family.

 When it comes to teens looking for ways to make money, several different business structures can be explored.